 I was instantly surrounded by children asking “where are you from, how old are you, and will you come back again to us?”

-We were fed a delicious dinner and I felt as a part of this big family.
+We were fed a delicious dinner and I felt as a part of this beautiful big family.
 As for the earthquake, it didn’t happen.
-Jeetendra said that such rumors were created deliberately to allow looters safely clean up people’s houses.
+Jeetendra said that such rumors were shared to allow looters safely clean up people’s houses.

 We walked around some old areas once again.
 This great chariot – an essential attribute of a recent holiday Bisket Dzhatra (Nepalese new year).
 It seems not to be affected.

-Nearby were located several tents with first aid.
+Nearby were located several tents with the first aid.

-It started to get dark, so we had to go to the exit.
+It started to get dark, so we had to leave.
 People tried to run faster in narrow streets.

 In a moment, I felt like someone pressed the button inside me.
 I was completely empty and I clearly realized that my time in Kathmandu exhausted.
 It just had to be like that, I had to leave this place now.
 We took my things and Jeeten delivered me to the airport.
 We hugged.
 “Have a good and safe flight … and I will be waiting for you here in autumn” …